swift502/Krteq/README.md

 1. Connect the plate to the PCB by pushing switches through them
 1. Solder component wire ends to the respective breakout boards
 1. Screw the plate to the case
-1. Put the keycaps on and you're done!
+1. Put some keycaps on and you're done!

 ## PCB